 - Acamprosate helps manage long-term alcohol withdrawal symptoms by stabilizing the brain’s chemical signals that are typically disrupted by alcohol.

 - Disulfiram causes an acute sensitivity to alcohol and causes many of the symptoms of a hangover immediately after it is consumed.

 Medication-Assisted Treatment plus counseling and therapy are all recommended to help prevent a relapse and strive for long-term success.

 What Happens After Detox?

-Gateway Foundation’s Residential Treatment Program includes around-the-clock support to help keep patients safe and as comfortable as possible as they progress through the stages of alcohol withdrawal.
+Gateway’s Residential Treatment Program includes around-the-clock support to help keep patients safe and as comfortable as possible as they progress through the stages of alcohol withdrawal.
 Once qualified professionals help patients stabilize physical symptoms, coping with the mental and emotional sides of alcohol withdrawal is the next step.
 Anxiety, depression and suicidal tendencies can all manifest as long-term symptoms of this condition.
-Gateway Foundation’s therapy, counseling, and aftercare programs help patients manage these effects and increase their chances of long-term recovery.
+Gateway’s therapy, counseling, and aftercare programs help patients manage these effects and increase their chances of long-term recovery.